Korean American Churches: From generation to generation

-Listen to (scroll down to May 6, 2004) or read Jung Suck Rhee's lecture on how following the biblical principle of adiaphora helps all churches, not just Korean, to find unity in Christ.
-His book Secularization and Sanctification calls Korean churches "out of their self-imposed isolation" and into a deeper understanding of sanctification.
+Read Jung Suck Rhee's book Secularization and Sanctification calls Korean churches "out of their self-imposed isolation" and into a deeper understanding of sanctification.

 Christianity Daily online publishes the latest Korean Christian news, available in English and Korean.
-The Calvin Institute of Christian Worship has multiple worship resources in Korean and (in English) Young Ahn Kang's lecture on Korean culture and faith.
-The institute has co-sponsored conferences on Korean church leadership and reaching the second generation.
+The Calvin Institute of Christian Worship has multiple worship resources in Korean and (in English).

 Read books about Asian American culture and faith: